SandraBotica/ML_Project_4/report.md

 ### What variable(s) are the features for your model?
  - All other columns are the X variable or features for the model.

- - The data was normalised using the StandardScaler() module from scikit-learn and a DataFrame called heart_df_scaled, was created with the scaled data.
+ - The data was normalised using the StandardScaler() module from scikit-learn.

- - The scaled data was reduced to 2 principal components with a Principal Component Analysis.
+ - The scaled data was reduced to 2 principal components with a Principal Component Analysis, also explored up to 5 principal components.
 ## Data Model Implementation.
+## Logistic Regression
 ### Compiling, Training, and Evaluating the Model.
  - Did we achieve the target model performance of 75% classification accuracy or 0.8 R-squared?
 Yes we did.